-A. Contract required.
-A written contract between the city and a contractor or service provider is required for any service which exceeds twenty-five thousand dollars (\$25,000.00)fifty thousand dollars (\$50,000.00).
+- A. Contract required.
+A written contract between the city and a contractor or service provider is required for any service which exceeds fifty thousand dollars (\$50,000.00).
 Said contract shall be reviewed and approved as to form by the Office of Legal Affairs, approved by the Risk Manager if insurance is required and signed by the Mayor in accordance with the procedure established by the Office of Legal Affairs.
-Purchases of services for less than twenty five thousand dollars (\$25,000.00)fifty five thousand dollars (\$25,000.00) fifty and signed by the Mayor in accordance with the procedure established by the Office of Legal Affairs.

-thousand dollars (\$50,000.00) shall be made by purchase order on a form approved by the Office of Legal Affairs.

-- B. Contract approval.
-All contracts for services which exceed one hundred thousand dollars \$100,000.00, obtained through the competitive proposal (Request for Proposals or Request for Qualifications) process or by bid waiver, shall require the approval of the Board of Finance and Board of Representatives in that order.
+Purchases of services for less than fifty thousand dollars (\$50,000.00) shall be made by purchase order on a form approved by the Office of Legal Affairs. - B. Contract approval.
+All contracts for services which exceed one hundred thousand dollars (\$100,000.00), obtained through the competitive proposal (Request for Proposals or Request for Qualifications) process or by bid waiver, shall require the approval of the Board of Finance and Board of Representatives in that order.
 If the Board of Finance does not act upon said contract within 30 days of receipt of the contract, or the Board of Representatives within 60 days or the second regular Board of Representatives meeting following said Board's Steering Committee meeting for which said contract was submitted, whichever occurs later, the contract shall be considered to be approved by that respective Board.
-Approval shall be by a majority of each board of Finance, said modifications need not be approved by the Board of Finance, provided that the Board of Representatives approves the revised contract by a majority vote of the entire Board. - C. Contracts which exceed the contracted price.
+Approval shall be by a majority of each board present and voting.
+If modifications are made to the contract after approval by the Board of Finance, said modifications need not be approved by the Board of Finance, provided that the Board of Representatives approves the revised contract by a majority vote of the entire Board.

+- C. Contracts which exceed the contracted price.
 No extra work shall be authorized or paid for in connection with any service contract unless the following have been complied with: - (1) Contracts for public improvements, including special or professional services associated with such contracts such as architectural, engineering and construction management, shall follow the procedure in Charter Sec.
 C5-50-2(d). - (2) Contracts for other services which required the approval of any board and which exceed the contract price by 15% or more shall require the approval of the Director of Administration, the Mayor, and the Board of Finance before the additional cost shall be paid.
-Said contracts shall specifically refer to this section of the Code of Ordinances, and the city shall not be liable for payment of any additional costs unless this provision shall have been fully complied with. - D. Contract extensions. - (1) No contract for goods or services which would require a formal bid or proposal process may be extended beyond the contracted time period unless the department head certifies the necessity of such extension and the purchasing agent approves and submits such request to the Mayor.
+Said contracts shall specifically refer to this section of the Code of Ordinances, and the city shall not be liable for payment of any additional costs unless this provision shall have been fully complied with.

+D. Contract extensions.

+- (1) No contract for goods or services which would require a formal bid or proposal process may be extended beyond the contracted time period unless the department head certifies the necessity of such extension and the purchasing agent approves and submits such request to the Mayor.
 For contracts for special services obtained by the request for proposals process, the department head shall certify the necessity of such extension directly to the Mayor.
 Extension of a contract for services which originally exceeds one hundred thousand dollars (\$100,000.00), or will exceed said sum after such extension, obtained by the request for proposals process shall require the approval of the Mayor and of the Board of Finance and Board of Representatives, in that order.
 The same procedure as that for contract approval, mandated by § 23-18.4B, above, shall apply to the approval of an extension of a contract.
-Extension of all other contracts shall require approval by the Mayor and the Director of Administration. - (2) Contracts may be extended without formal bid or proposal for the following reasons: - (a) The contractor is the sole qualified or reasonable provider of such goods or services.
-This shall include exclusive service/maintenance contracts for existing equipment or vehicles. - (b) New competitive bids or requests for proposals would result in an increase in the cost of goods or services or significant disruption of city operations.
-Employee health and life insurance shall be included in this category.
-For contracts obtained by bid, an increase in price shall be documented by price quotations, if possible, in addition to a written quotation submitted by the present contractor.
+Extension of all other contracts shall require approval by the Mayor and the Director of Administration. - (2) Contracts may be extended without formal bid or proposal for the following reasons: